wandi-ssal/secure-application-logger/README.md

 <div align="center">

-##  Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application utility that validates and protects application log messages during development and deployment
+##  Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application framework that validates and protects application log messages during development and deployment

 </div>